8 Reasons Why a Car Won’t Start

 - Let your vehicle reach the operating temperature, then unplug the PCV valve.
 Place your finger on the end of the PCV valve and feel for the vacuum.
 If you do not feel a vacuum, there is most likely an obstruction in the breather screen within the PCV valve or the vacuum line.

-- If your PCV valve is operating normally, you will notice when you place your finger over the PCV valve that your engine would drop between 40 and 80 RPMs.
-Then climb back to normal idle.
+- If your PCV valve is operating normally, you will notice when you place your finger over it that your engine drops between 40 and 80 RPMs.
+Then, climb back to normal idle.
 This dip in RPMS is momentary.

 - If your RPMs drop more severely, your engine seems to smooth out, and your PCV valve may be stuck open.